terminalwaltz/minichord/documentation/docs/user_manual.md

 * The three buttons together can be combined to obtain an *diminished* chord (④).

->⚠ Please note that chord change always happens when a button is pushed.
+>⚠ Please note that a chord change always happens when a button is pushed.
 Simply releasing buttons will not change the chord.
 This is because properly timing a release is difficult with pushbuttons and it would lead to unwanted chord change when switching from a complex chord position.
 For example...

 **By combining buttons across different columns**